-Hart had his first match on the Saturday night program at age eighteen, and he never looked back.
+Hart had his first match on the Saturday night program at age eighteen and never looked back.

 Watch the In-Ring Debut of Gary Hart:

-Gary Hart worked in the Chicago market for the next few years and then headed to the World Championship Wrestling promotion that was run by Detroit promoter Jim Barnett down in Australia.
+Gary Hart worked in the Chicago market for the next few years and then headed to the World Championship Wrestling promotion run by Detroit promoter Jim Barnett down in Australia.

 Becoming a Manager